Now offering acupuncture & trigger point needling services!

 Yes.
 All needles are stainless steel and are safely disposed of after each treatment.

 We accept all commercial insurance providers.
 For those with private insurance, we operate as an out-of-network facility since we spend more time with our patients.
 We serve as an in-network provider for Medicare patients only.
-Workers comp and coverage from automobile cases are honored, but only via doctor referral.
+Worker’s Comp is honored, but only via doctor referral.
 We confirm every new patient’s benefits and let them know what the cost will be before starting treatment.
+Please be aware that having insurance is not a guarantee of payment for services.
+We do our best to collect information on your insurance benefits.
 Self-pay options are available for those without coverage or for services not covered by insurance.

 We have self-pay options for patients without insurance.